NikitaCase/COVID-Vaccine-Sentiment-Analysis/README.md

 * Pandas -
 * Tweepy - Library for accessing Twitter's API
 * TextBlob  - For polarity and subjectivity scores
-* Scipy - for statistical analysis
+* Scipy - ttests of means of retweets and likes across positve and negative tweets
 * SQLAlchemy - for CRUD
 * Flask
 * Flask SQLAlchemy - to load cleaned and analyzed data into flask app using various API routes